Kaikioʻewa

 Kaikioʻewa (c.
 1765 - April 10, 1839) was a cousin of Kamehameha I and the first governor of Kauai.
 He was born in Waimea in 1765.
 He moved to Hilo as a young man where he initially opposed his cousin until after the Battle of Hilo when he and other aliʻi joined Kamehameha.
 Kamehameha I saved Kaikioʻewa's life when he was about to be killed by another chief for stealing his wife.
-As Governor he was known as an easy target from merchants as he was known for spending a great deal for merchandise.
+As Governor he was known as an easy target for merchants as he was known for spending a great deal on merchandise.
 He was married to Keaweamahi (w).
 Kaikioʻewa served as the first governor of Kauai from 1825 until his death, when his wife Keaweamahi would serve temporarily.